360 degree feedback examples + best practices 2024

 Providing feedback to a superior is never an easy task, and it could potentially strain your relationship.

-Here are some rules and best practices guidelines that can help you navigate this process successfully.
+Here are some rules and best practice guidelines that can help you navigate this process successfully.

 • Prepare your feedback.
 When giving feedback to your boss, be sure to highlight specific behaviors or actions.
 Focus on observable actions and ensure your feedback is specific, objective, and constructive.